SCCA Survival Rates: Frequently Asked Questions

 How do I read these charts?

-On each of the charts, SCCA patients are represented by the red line.
-Community Cancer Center patients are represented by the blue line; Comprehensive Community Cancer Center patients by the green line; and other Academic/Research Hospital patients by the yellow line.
+On each of the charts, Seattle Cancer Care Alliance (SCCA) patients are represented by the green line.
+Community Cancer Center patients, Comprehensive Community Cancer Center patients, and other Academic/Research Hospital patients are represented by the yellow line.
 The number of patients still living at a given time is represented by the percentages found on the left-hand side of the chart.
 Moving from left to right across the chart reveals the percentage of patients still living at one, two, three, four, and five years after diagnosis.

 What cancer care facilities are compared in the charts?

-The cancer care facilities compared include Seattle Cancer Care Alliance, Community Cancer Centers, Comprehensive Community Cancer Centers, and Academic/Research Hospitals.
+The cancer care facilities compared include SCCA, Community Cancer Centers, Comprehensive Community Cancer Centers, and Academic/Research Hospitals.